How to take care of a French Bulldog puppy

 3. Training Your Frenchie Early

 French Bulldog puppies are smart but can be a bit stubborn.
 Early training helps shape their behavior.
+French Bulldogs respond best to positive reinforcement and may become stubborn if harsh correction methods are used.
+Keep sessions under 10 minutes, as Frenchie puppies can lose focus quickly.

 Start training around 8–12 weeks of age, and keep things short, fun, and positive.